faasflow/faas-flow-tower/README.md

  |DataStore|[Minio DataStore](https://github.com/s8sg/faas-flow-minio-datastore)|
  |EventStore|[Jaguar](https://github.com/jaegertracing/jaeger)|

+FaasFlow Tower also requires the OpenFaaS to be deployed.
+You can either have your OpenFaaS deployed in Kubernets otherwise in Swarm.
+To deploy OpenFaaS follow this guide: https://docs.openfaas.com/deployment/

+> Note: If you have deployed your OpenFaaS in Kubenets, it is recomanded to deploy FaaSFlow Tower services in same environment to simplify configuration

 #### Deploy in Swarm

 ##### Pre-reqs:
 To deploy in swarm docker swarm need to installed and the targeted node need to have swarm cluster initialized.
 To initialize a swarm cluster follow this guide: https://docs.docker.com/engine/swarm/swarm-mode/.

-FaasFlow Tower also requires the OpenFaaS to be deployed.
-You can either have your OpenFaaS deployed in Kubernets otherwise in Swarm.
-To deploy OpenFaaS follow this guide: https://docs.openfaas.com/deployment/

-> Note: If you have deployed your OpenFaaS in Kubenets, it is recomanded to deploy FaaSFlow Tower services in same environment

 ##### Clone the Repo
 ```